-- 4.3.16 When sea level rise to the year 2115 (climate change) is considered, inundation of the southern area of Plot 3 is shown, with maximum depths in the region of 0.48 m. (representing a flood level of 7.28 mAOD).
-Plot 2 is shown to be entirely inundated during the climate change scenario tidal event with maximum depth in the region of 1.98 m.
-No inundation of Plot 4 is shown during the climate change scenario. - 4.3.17 The primary vehicular access routes of Queens Wharf and Monarchs Quay, to Plots 2, 3 and 4 remain flood free during all tidal events, including the year 2115 sea level rise scenario.
+- 4.3.16 When sea level rise to the year 2115 (climate change) is considered, Plot 2 is shown to be entirely inundated with a maximum depth in the region of 1.98 m.
+No inundation of Plot 4 is shown during the climate change scenario. - 4.3.17 The primary vehicular access routes of Queens Wharf and Monarchs Quay, to Plots 2 and 4 remain flood free during all tidal events, including the year 2115 sea level rise scenario.
 However, inundation during the 2115 sea level rise scenario is shown within the eastern extent of the Queens Wapping bridge.
 Based upon a tidal level of 7.28 mAOD, maximum depths would in the region of 0.17 to 0.28 m. - 4.3.18 Queens Wharf, immediately to the north of Plot 2, is shown to reside within Flood Zone 1 (Low Risk) with an elevation in the region of 8 mAOD.
 The primary access/egress to the proposed building within Plot 2, will be directly from Queens Wharf to the 1st floor.
 The proposed building design allows safe, dry access/egress directly to an area of Flood Zone 1. - 4.3.19 The updated tidal flood outlines have not been sent to the Environment Agency at the time of writing.